What are lucid dreams and how can you get better at experiencing them? This is the first question we’ll be looking at in this blog post.

 2) a transitional state between fully awake and totally asleep.

 Even though hypnosis and sleep are completely unrelated processes, a couple hundred years ago, people thought hypnosis was some special kind of sleep, hence the similar words.

-But by using self-hypnosis, we can actually access a hypnagogic state (in this case, meaning half-asleep) similar to the one Salvador Dalí obtained to gain inspiration for painting.
+But by using self-hypnosis, we can actually access a hypnagogic state (in this case, meaning half-asleep) similar to the one Salvador Dalí, obtained to gain inspiration for creating surreal paintings.
 Only in our case, we’ll use it to provoke lucid dreams.

 Drawing from our CEO Chris Thompson’s experience, a good time to do this is after waking up in the middle of the night.